Our House

 OSU Ext.
 Entomologist (ret.)

-Scavenger vs. predatory yellowjackets
+Scavenger yellowjackets

 The one characteristic that distinguishes pest yellowjackets from non-pest species is that pest species have adopted a scavenger habit wherein they supplement their normal diet of live prey with scavenged (dead) food.
 This behavior has two consequences: scavenger species make larger nests and foraging worker yellowjackets come into contact with people more often when there is exposed food outdoors.